mendix/docs/content/refguide/web-modeler/checks-wm.md

 ## 1 Introduction

 When publishing your app, the Web Modeler checks the app you created on consistency errors.
-If there are any, the app can't be published, and you see the **Checks** button goes red with the number of errors indicated.
+If there are any, the app canot be published, and you see the **Checks** button goes red with the number of errors indicated.

 ![](attachments/checks-wm/wm-checks-button.png)